Standard enterprise governance guide: Improve the Security Baseline discipline

 - Create a new blueprint named

-- Add the firewall and Azure Security Center templates to the blueprint.
+- Add the Azure Firewall templates, Azure Security Center templates, and Azure Recovery Services vault templates to the blueprint.

 - Add the new policies for protected data subscriptions.